davidwilliams-dev/aahacks-apk/README.md

 # AAHacks APK Install Guide (Step-by-Step)

 ## ✅ Step 1: Tap “Go to GitHub”
 We’ll redirect you to our official and secure GitHub page.
 This is where you can safely get the AAHacks APK file.

+## ✅ Step 2: Tap on "aahacks apk"
+When you tap on "aahacks apk, you will see a download icon.
+Tap on that to install the apk

-## ✅ Step 2: Read Before You Install
+## ✅ Step 3: Read Before You Install
 Before installing, take a minute to read the instructions.
 It’ll help you avoid issues and understand what the app does.

-## ✅ Step 3: Tap “Install it for Free”
+## ✅ Step 4: Tap “Install it for Free”
 Just hit the “Install for Free” button to begin downloading AAHacks on your Android device.

-## ✅ Step 4: Open the AAHacks App
+## ✅ Step 5: Open the AAHacks App
 Once installed, open the app.
 You’ll land on the **home** screen.

-## ✅ Step 5: Explore the App
+## ✅ Step 6: Explore the App
 Here’s what you’ll see on the home screen:

 Your Android version Top Recommended Apps Top Recommended Devices